Basic execution control¶

 To pause it, type:

 (machine-0) pause Pausing emulation...

-When you need to analyze in details how the execution of your binary influences the state of a hardware you can switch to stepping execution mode:
+When you need to analyze in detail how the execution of your binary influences the state of the hardware, you can switch to the stepping execution mode:

-This will stop the emulation after execution of each instruction.
-In order to move to the next one type:
+This will stop the emulation after the execution of each instruction.
+In order to move to the next one, type: